Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

        ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
        ```

-28. Add the MAC and IP addresses for `Node Maintenance Network` interfaces to the HSM.
+28. Add the MAC and IP addresses and also the `Node Maintenance Network` description to the interfaces.
 The ComponentID and IPAddress must be the values recorded from the destination blade and the MACAddress must be the value recorded from the source blade.

     ```bash
     `ComponentID: "x1005c3s0b0n0"`